-Your migraine Doctor will ask a lot of questions.
+Your migraine doctor will (should) ask a lot of questions.
 Are you ready for them?

 How long have you suffered the headaches and what is the frequency of your attacks?